deephyper/deephyper/docs/examples/examples_hpo/plot_hpo_text_classification.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 219-220
+GENERATED FROM PYTHON SOURCE LINES 220-221

-We create two versions of `run`, one quicker to evaluate for the seacrh, with a small training dataset, and another one, for performance evaluation, which uses a normal training/validation ratio.
+We create two versions of :code:`run`, one quicker to evaluate for the seacrh, with a small training dataset, and another one, for performance evaluation, which uses a normal training/validation ratio.

 ..
-GENERATED FROM PYTHON SOURCE LINES 222-225
+GENERATED FROM PYTHON SOURCE LINES 223-226

 .. code-block:: Python